ponylang/pony-tutorial/expressions/methods.md

 ## Functions

 Pony functions are quite like functions (or methods) in other languages.
 They can have 0 or more parameters and 0 or 1 return values.
+A function only returns a value if it declares a return type.

 ```pony
 class C